 According to the experts, there are maybe as few as 80,000 koala bears left in the wild.
-And this means they are unlikely to produce a new generation.
+And this could mean they are unlikely to produce a new generation.

 No. This can't be happening.
 We seriously hate what is happening to our environment and now it is our beloved animals who are facing the brunt of it.
-According to animal campaigners and the Australian Koala Foundation, koala bears have been officially declared “functionally extinct.”
-As reported by the New York Post.
+According to animal campaigners and the Australian Koala Foundation, the future of koala bears could be in grave danger, with some even claiming it is 'functionally extinct'.

-“I know the Australian public are concerned for the safety of koalas and are tired of seeing dead koalas on our roads,” AKF chairman Deborah Tabart said.
+“I know the Australian public are concerned for the safety of koalas and are tired of seeing dead koalas on our roads,” AKF chairman Deborah Tabart said, as reported by New York Post.
 “I am calling on the new prime minister after the May election to enact the Koala Protection Act (KPA) which has been written and ready to go since 2016.”

 However, all hope is not lost.
 The Koala Protection Act is based on the US’s Bald Eagle Act and it was successful in rescuing America’s national symbol from the threatened species list.